Need a tamari substitute? I have the ten best tamari alternatives listed here, some of which you already have in your pantry!

 2. Fish Sauce

-If you are into Thai cuisine, then fish sauce offers a unique flavor that will taste similar to tamari.
+If you are into Thai cuisine, fish sauce offers a unique flavor that tastes similar to tamari.
 Mostly used in Southeast Asian cuisine, it is a condiment made from fermented fish.
-It might take some time to get used to the strong fish flavor and aroma because it can be quite overpowering if you add too much.
-Remember that fish sauce is stronger so you can use ½ teaspoon of fish sauce for 1 tablespoon of tamari.
-Getting the right ratio will add depth and a rounded flavor to your dish which will impress our guests.
+It might take some time to get used to the strong fish flavor and aroma because it can be overpowering if you add too much.
+Remember that fish sauce is stronger, so you can use ½ teaspoon of fish sauce for 1 tablespoon of tamari.
+Getting the right ratio will add depth and a rounded flavor to your dish, which will impress our guests.
 This substitute for tamari gives your dish a funky, tangy, salty flavor.

 3. Balsamic Vinegar

 Another alternative to tamari is balsamic vinegar.
-It has a salty and sour taste, making it a super versatile ingredient in your pantry.
+It has a salty and sour taste, making it a versatile ingredient in your pantry.
 It pairs ideally when it comes to vegetables and meat.
 You can also pair it with honey or sugar to sweeten it because balsamic vinegar is sourer than tamari.
 Balsamic vinegar is commonly paired as a salad dressing.
-You will have to use ½ teaspoon of balsamic vinegar for 1 tablespoon of tamari.
+You must use ½ teaspoon of balsamic vinegar for 1 tablespoon of tamari.

 4. Hoisin Sauce

-If you are looking for a gluten-free substitute for tamari, hoisin sauce is a great option.
-It is made with fermented soybeans, this sauce provides a sweet, tangy, spicy, umami flavor.
-Hoisin sauce is thicker and sweeter than tamari, which will easily add depth to your dishes.
+If you want a gluten-free substitute for tamari, hoisin sauce is a great option.
+It is made with fermented soybeans; this sauce provides a sweet, tangy, spicy, umami flavor.
+Hoisin sauce is thicker and sweeter than tamari, quickly adding depth to your dishes.
 It can be used as a tamari replacement for infusing seafood, meat, and poultry.
-This sauce has a pungent taste compared to tamari, so you’ll want to use a smaller quantity.
+This sauce tastes pungent compared to tamari, so you’ll want to use a smaller quantity.

 5. Anchovies

-It may be hard to believe but adding finely chopped anchovies to your dish gives a similar flavor profile that tamari offers.
-Although anchovies are not loved by everyone, this ingredient is pretty versatile.
-This tamari replacement will give your dish a deep flavor and provides an ideal balance of umami, salty, and fish flavors.
-It is imperative to get the right proportion otherwise you might have an overly salty dish.
+It may be hard to believe, but adding finely chopped anchovies to your dish gives tamari a similar flavor profile.
+Although everyone does not love anchovies, this ingredient is pretty versatile.
+This tamari replacement will give your dish a deep flavor and provide an ideal balance of umami, salty, and fish flavors.
+It is imperative to get the right proportion; otherwise, you might have an overly salty dish.
 From pasta sauces to Caesar salads, anchovies are a convenient ingredient for numerous dishes.
 To substitute for tamari in a stir-fry, utilize a ratio of 1:1.

 6. Oyster Sauce

-In spite of its name, oyster sauce provides a less fishy flavor than anchovies or fish sauce.
-With a tangy taste, oyster sauce is pretty similar to hoisin and can be used in a 2:1 ratio.
+Despite its name, oyster sauce provides a less fishy flavor than anchovies or fish sauce.
+With a tangy taste, oyster sauce is similar to hoisin and can be used in a 2:1 ratio.
 This makes it a perfect sauce to prepare dips and stir-fry.
 Oyster sauce is a great substitute for tamari but is sweeter in taste and thicker in texture.
 It is commonly utilized in Asian cuisine, particularly Chinese, to give it a dissimilar savory flavor.
-Remember when adding oyster sauce, you should cut out the sugar if the recipe calls for it.
+Remember, when adding oyster sauce, you should cut out the sugar if the recipe calls for it.

 7. Miso Paste

-Another wonderful substitute for Tamari is miso paste.
-Offering the same umami flavor, this alternative is commonly used in Japanese cuisine.
-Miso paste tends to have a thicker texture so adding a splash of water loosens the texture depending on your recipe.
-This tamari replacement could be a great addition to vegetables, meat, or tofu, even though the flavor may not be a good match in certain recipes.
-If you are not sure about the flavor, taste miso first to get an idea of how it will affect the general flavor of the dish.
+Another excellent substitute for Tamari is miso paste.
+This alternative is commonly used in Japanese cuisine and offers the same umami flavor.
+Miso paste tends to have a thicker texture, so adding a splash of water loosens the texture, depending on your recipe.
+This tamari replacement could be a great addition to vegetables, meat, or tofu, even though the flavor may not match specific recipes.
+If you are unsure about the flavor, taste miso first to get an idea of how it will affect the general flavor of the dish.

 8. Coconut Aminos

-If you have a soy allergy and want to avoid it for health reasons, then coconut aminos are a soy-free alternative to tamari.
-It contains a similar flavor, which is why you can swap tamari in a 1:1 ratio.
-This substitute is less salty, so you might need to add a little more to taste.
-It is sweeter and milder than tamari, so it is best, to begin with, half the amount of tamari.
+Coconut aminos are an excellent soy-free alternative to tamari.
+It contains a similar flavor so you can swap tamari in a 1:1 ratio.
+This substitute is less salty, so you might need to add more to taste.
+It is sweeter and milder than tamari, so it is best to begin with half the amount of tamari.

 9. Teriyaki Sauce

-If you want the perfect marinade or glaze on your poultry, then opt for teriyaki sauce as a soy sauce substitute.
-It has four components including tamari, sugar, ginger, and brown sugar.
-It offers a rich flavor and a delicate sweetness to every dish that is put into and it tastes like Tamari sauce.
+If you want the perfect marinade or glaze on your poultry, opt for teriyaki sauce as a substitute for soy sauce.
+It has four components: tamari, sugar, ginger, and brown sugar.
+It offers a rich flavor and a delicate sweetness to every dish that is put into it, and it tastes like Tamari sauce.
 Try using it at a 2:1 ratio to get similar levels of salt.

 10. Salt

-Easily available in your pantry, salt will give a similar flavor to Tamari.
-Although the dish won’t taste the same, if you do not have any other ingredients salt can be used.
-You can select from an assortment of salts, comprising chili salt, garlic salt, and onion salt.
+Readily available in your pantry, salt will flavor Tamari similarly.
+Although the dish won’t taste the same, salt can be used if you do not have any other ingredients.
+You can select from various salts, including chili, garlic, and onion.
 Even without the umami flavor, it still makes the perfect seasoning.

 Check Out My Other Substitute Articles